 A week later, her menses didn’t come, we concluded that she was pregnant.
 I saw the collision of my world flash before my eyes.
 I said, “Olivia, if my father hears that I’ve impregnated a girl, he will kill me.
 He will disown me.
 My future will come to an end.
 Please don’t tell your father.
 Let’s do something about it before he gets to know.”
 She asked, “What can we do?”
 I said, “I learned mashed Guinness bottle and sugar works.
 You mashed the bottle and you take it with the sugar, minutes later it will come.”
 She said, “What if I die?
 No, I won’t try that.
 It’s too dangerous.”

 We were young.
 I was eighteen and she was seventeen.
-We were too young to do things that will kill us so we tried looking for other alternatives.
+We were too young to do things that would kill us so we tried looking for other alternatives.
 All the alternatives I found scared her.
 She didn’t want to die.
-She wanted to live so my future will rather die.
+She wanted to live so my future would rather die.
 One day, I was around her house when she came out.
 Immediately she saw me, she went back in.
 When she came back again, she was with her father.
 She pointed at me and his father came to fetch me to his hall.
 Olivia was crying.
 Her father made me lie on the floor with my face facing the ceiling.
 The chandelier was on and sparkling but for the first time, its sparkle didn’t excite me.
 I was in trouble.
 A troubled heart doesn’t get wowed by sparkles from a chandelier.

 Her father came with a belt in his hand.
 He asked me, “Are you ready to be a father?”
 I was in tears when I answered, “Please no. I’m not ready.
 I’m only eighteen years old.”
 He asked again, “You are eighteen but didn’t think about it when you were sleeping with my daughter.
 She said you forced her.”
 I went to look at Olivia’s face.
 She turned away.
 Her father screamed, “Why did you force her to sleep with you?”
 I didn’t answer.
 He asked about my father and I said he was a soldier.
 He said, “Go home and tell him what you have done before I come there with my daughter.”
 He gave me about seven lashes before setting me free.